PeteAdamBialecki/programming-studies/websites/teamtreehouse/01_javascript.md

 Debugging Node Applications with Google Chrome (13 minutes)

-Debugging JavaScript in the Browser (39 minutes)

-        - Continue with section four, "Debugging Exception Errors".

 - Deploy your App to GitHub Pages with Gulp (9 minutes)

 - Setting Up Travis CI with Node.js (13 minutes)